dpep/berater_rb/README.md

 Berater
 ======
-A simple rate limiter, backed by Redis
+A framework for limiting resource utilization, with build in rate and capacity limiters.
+Backed by [Redis](https://redis.io/).

 #### Install